 Calculate your employer super guarantee contributions

-See how much super you receive based on your salary and the current SG rate.
-The super guarantee rate is set by law; verify at the ATO.
+See how much super you receive based on your salary and the 2026–27 SG rate of 12%.
+SG is only payable on the first $270,830 of earnings for the year — the maximum contribution base — so this calculator stops there rather than charging the rate on your whole salary.
+Both figures are set by law; verify at the ATO.

 Official source: ATO – Key superannuation rates and thresholds